 British Values and SMSC

-At Alma Park Primary, we actively promote British Values, as defined under the Ofsted guidance 2014, through our school vision, ethos, agreed rules, curriculum and teaching:
+At Alma Park Primary, our culture of mutual respect, belonging and collaboration is underpinned by British Values, which are taught and learned through our school vision, ethos, agreed rules, curriculum and teaching.

 The government defines these values as:

 - Rule of law

 - Individual liberty

 The government’s definition of British Values are reflected within Alma Park’s Charter, which highlights the school's commitment to the promotion of British Values.
 The Charter states that as a school we aim to:

 - Foster a caring atmosphere where we value ourselves and respect others